Decateron/geosource/prototypes/login-prototype/README.md

 This prototype also supports username creation, and stores the data into a simple Postgresql database which records a user's email and username.

-A simple, custom signin button was created since the `google-signin` web component does not allow for offline access (since it isn't capable of providing a code).
-It's a bit buggy at the moment, so hopefully the official `google-signin` component will have that feature included in the future.

 ### Setup

 Follow Step 1 of the [gplus-quickstart-go tutorial](https://developers.google.com/+/web/samples/go) to set up the Google+ API.